About the Journey...

 I have lived with Cerebral Palsy (CP) my entire life.
 Those two initials do not define who I am, yet they have undoubtedly shaped how I experience and move through the world around me.

-Despite these challenges, CP has never held me back from seeking higher education, working in a variety of sectors or chasing my goals.
-It has simply made me more determined to cherish, fight for and maintain the independence that walking provides.
-Those steps aren't merely movement to me - they're a gift that represents joy and long-term freedom, too!
+Despite these challenges, CP didn't hold me back from seeking higher education, working in a variety of sectors or chasing my goals.
+It simply made me more determined to fight for and maintain the independence that walking provides.
+My ability to walk -- that I gained at the age of 8 -- has never just been about movement to me...it's a a gift I cherish, which represents joy and long-term freedom, too!

 Their resounding feedback matched the research I had done.
 It became undeniably clear this surgery could be the key to preserving my ability to walk!
 It could also permanently relieve my spasticity-related pain and ensure my independence and quality of life for the future.
-(And if that wasn't wonderful enough, SDR could make it possible for me to experience so many joys for the first time - learning to run, ride a bike, ski...and more...which was beyond exciting for this Canadian girl who has grown up loving the outdoors!)
+(And if that wasn't wonderful enough, SDR could make it possible for me to experience so many joys for the first time - learning to be active in ways I'd only ever dreamed of - which was beyond exciting for this Canadian girl who has grown up loving the outdoors!)

 Armed with the knowledge that I needed - and a sense of absolute certainty in my heart that this was my next best step - I submitted my application to Dr. Park's team and was approved as as a candidate in July 2017.
 From that point forward, my friends, family and I endeavoured to fundraise to cover the costs associated with SDR through our initiative, Walk with Wish.
 After 14 busy months, our efforts were successful.

-At long last, my dream of SDR surgery was realized on March 22nd, 2019.
-After 5.5 weeks of rest, therapy and recovery in St. Louis, I've returned home and am now just beginning to experience the start of life spasticity-free!
-It's surreal, spectacular, sometimes impossibly beautiful to describe - and full of a lot of hard work as I devote the next 2 years to daily physiotherapy in order to maximize the benefit of this life-changing surgery.
+At long last, my dream of SDR surgery was realized on March 22nd, 2019 and after 5 weeks of recovery and rehab in St. Louis, I returned home to begin experiencing the start of life spasticity-free!
+It's been a surreal, sometimes impossibly beautiful journey to describe thus far - and one full of a lot of hard work as I devote the next 2 years to daily physiotherapy in order to maximize the benefit of this life-changing surgery.

-I will be forever grateful for the kindness and generosity of the hundreds of people who came together from around the world to make this possible.
+I will be forever grateful for the kindness and generosity of the hundreds of people who came together from around the world to make my shot at SDR possible.
 Walk with Wish is a testament to the collective power of hope, community, and perseverance in making dreams come true - if you're willing to put in the work to make them happen!

-I am choosing to share my story with CP so that it may help others who are also traveling this same path.
-Adulthood with Cerebral Palsy can be frustrating and often isolating, but it doesn't have to be this way!
-Discovering SDR has renewed my sense of hope and possibility for a much brighter future.
-So if I can help light the way forward for others, that would be my greatest joy.
+I am choosing to share my story with CP...and my journey to and through SDR... so that it may help others who are also traveling this same path.
+Adulthood with Cerebral Palsy spasticity can be frustrating, isolating and seemingly full of dead ends... but it doesn't have to be this way!
+Discovering SDR has renewed my sense of hope and possibility for that much brighter, more mobile, and fully independent future that I seek.
+So if my experience might help light the way forward for others facing similar circumstances, this would be my greatest joy.

 "You know how every once in a while you do something and the little voice inside says, "There.
 That's it.
 That's why you're here."...and you get a warm glow in your heart because you know it's true?
 Do more of that."